django-cms/django-filer/docs/usage.rst

 Django-filer can be configured to automatically convert uploaded video files into alternative formats.

-This feature needs to be activated by setting up a cron job [REF] and configuring the desired output formats [REF].
+This feature needs to be activated by setting up a cron job and configuring the desired output formats.

-On the Django admin interface, videos have a group(?)
-"Conversion" with four fields:
+On the Django admin interface, videos have a fieldset named "Conversion" with four fields:

- - Conversion status -
+- conversion status
 - width, height
- - conversion logo
+- conversion log

-When a new video is uploaded, the conversion status is set to 'new'.
+When a new video is uploaded, the conversion status is set to "new".
 This builds up a queue of video processing tasks.

-When the `convert_video` manage command is run, it  will search for the next file with "new" status, change the status to "being processed" and execute the commands to generate the alternative versions and grab a poster image [REF].
+When the `convert_video` manage command is run, it  will search for the next file with "new" status, change the status to "being processed" and execute the commands to generate the alternative versions and grab a poster image (see :ref:`cron-video`).

 If all conversions are successful, the status will be set to "converted successfully".
 If any of the commands fail, it will be set to "Conversion failed".

 The output from these commands will be saved in the Conversion log field.

+.. _video_dimensions_manually:

 You can change the dimensions of the generated videos for each file individually in the admin.
 Just input the new width and height into the respective fields and set the status to "new" to make sure it's processed